halsafar/BeatSaberSongBrowser/README.md

   - Display PP and STAR difficulty per song / difficulty.
   - Fast scroll buttons (jumps 10% of your song list in each press).
 - Tips:
   - Sort buttons can be pressed a second time to invert the sorting.
   - Filters can be cancelled by selecting them again.

+## Keyboard Shortcuts
+- Adjust Filters:
+  - `F1-F3` correspond to the filter selection
+- Adjust sort:
+  - The `\`` key (~) will cycle the sort functions.
+- Delete song:
+  - `Delete` key.

 ## Playlist Format
 ```json
 {